by Sandy Swegel

 So I secretly started testing plants with Barbara.
 We were planting together at my house one day and I had dug holes where the new plants went.
 When my friend wasn’t looking (because I was embarrassed at being silly), I’d hold my pendulum over the plant and ask it what direction it wanted to face.
 I’d actually ask?
 “Is this the right direction?” as I rotated the plant 360 degrees.
 I made a note of my dowsing results.
 Then I asked Barbara to plant all the plants for me.
 I was delighted to see that the directions she chose were exactly the same ones my pendulum told me.

 I spent this weekend at a dowsing workshop and am learning so much about Earth Acupuncture and the many forces that influence our land.
-I’d encourage you to give dowsing a try.
+I’d encourage you to give dowsing the garden a try.
 Use it for plant location or type of plant or method of treating pests.
 I even get out the pendulum when I can’t decide what seeds to buy.
 I hope my pendulum over each seed picture as ask “Is this the right plant for my garden this year.”
 I use this especially for things like tomatoes when there are too many choices.

 There are lots of beginner books on dowsing or you can just play with your car keys sometimes.
 I’ve been experimenting with my pendulum long enough now to know it’s helping me make better choices.
 Maybe it’s the plant talking or maybe I’m just tapping into my inner knowledge.
 But it sure is fun.